 10. Academic Studies

-There’s no substitute for amazing scientific data—especially when it helps support the message you’re trying to convey.
+There’s no substitute for amazing scientific data, especially when it helps support the fresh perspective and message you’re trying to convey.
 Google Scholar can help you search a ton of studies in a variety of fields, from social psychology to tech.
-You can use this to inspire your next idea—or to help enhance one you already have.
+You can use this to inspire your next idea or to help enhance one you already have.

 11. Government Reports

 There is a wealth of public data available from every branch of the government, all of which can be put to good infographic use.
-Most of it is easily accessible, and each organization has an active newsroom that puts out press releases for notable findings—a great source of infographic ideas.
+Most of it is easily accessible, and each organization has an active newsroom that puts out press releases for notable findings, which can be a great source of infographic ideas.

-Check out sites for the CDC, The Environmental Protection Agency, Census, Bureau of Labor Statistics, etc. You can bookmark particular findings or pull a stat to chew on later.
+Here are 00+ data sources to comb for inspiration.
+You can bookmark particular findings or pull a stat to chew on later.
 For example, we used public health data to create this infographic on pandemics throughout time.

 12. Target Keywords

 Depending on your goals, you’ll want to search relevant keywords to see what terms you might rank for.
-Consider what type of content might be relevant to those search terms.
-We created this infographic on designing effective visual communication to help our SEO as a design agency.
+Consider what type of subjects or angles might be relevant to those search terms, and turn them into an infographic.
+For example, we created this infographic on designing effective visual communication to help our SEO as a design agency.

 13. Tutorials